The Brilliant Healer's New Life in the Shadows: Characters

-The main antagonist of the series is the most dangerous criminal in the slums' underground guild, a brilliant and mysterious madman who wields dark magical prowess dating back to the era of the Demon King, 300 years in the past.
+The main antagonist of the series, who is the most dangerous criminal in the slums' underground guild; a brilliant and mysterious madman who wields dark magical prowess dating back to the era of the Demon King, 300 years in the past.
 He takes jobs free of charge if they interest him, and equates his wicked plans to theatrical tragedies.
 He goes into hiding after Zenos foils the rampaging golem he set on the slums and prevents any casualties, intrigued by the healer's power and expecting to meet him again.
-Later on it is revealed that the Guide is a demon possessing the body of a deceased healer named Afread.
+Later on, it is revealed that the Guide is a demon possessing the body of a deceased healer named Afread.